chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 >tleap -f convert.leap

 # Step 2: Placement
-Next we place the methanol molecule at the center of the membrane (the z-distance between methanol and DMPC bilayer is zero) (./placement directory).
+Next we place the methanol molecule at the center of the membrane (the z-distance between methanol and DMPC bilayer is zero).
+>./placement directory

 A study has shown that pulling from the middle of the membrane out allows faster convergence of PMFs rather than pulling from the water phase into the membrane: